rakutentech/android-miniapp/miniapp/USERGUIDE.md

 **API Docs:** [MiniApp.create](api/com.rakuten.tech.mobile.miniapp/-mini-app/create.html), [MiniAppDisplay](api/com.rakuten.tech.mobile.miniapp/-mini-app-display/), [MiniAppMessageBridge](api/com.rakuten.tech.mobile.miniapp.js/-mini-app-message-bridge)

 `MiniApp.create` is used to create a `View` for displaying a specific mini app.
 Before calling `MiniApp.create`, the Host App should first get the manifest using `MiniApp.getMiniAppManifest`, show permission prompt to user, then set the result with `MiniApp.setCustomPermissions`.
-If Host App wants to launch/download the miniapp without granting the required permissions, the SDK will throw `MiniAppSdkException` to notify Host App.
+If Host App wants to launch/download the miniapp without granting the required permissions, the SDK will throw `RequiredPermissionsNotGrantedException` to notify Host App.
 You must provide the mini app ID which you wish to create (you can get the mini app ID by [Fetching Mini App Info](#fetching-mini-app-info) first).
 Calling `MiniApp.create` will do the following:

 - Check what is the latest, published version of the mini app.